raspberrypilearning/hello-world-simplified/en/quiz1/question_1.md

  --- feedback ---

- Not quite, `output` is not the way to output messages to the screen.
+ Not quite. `output()` is not the way to output messages to the screen.

  --- /feedback ---